 16. Seal up cracks around windows and doors to better insulate your home and keep a lid on heating costs in winter.

 17. Turn off lights when you leave the room and invest in energy-efficient bulbs.

 18. Use a timer to help you take faster showers.

 19. Wait until you have a full load to run your dishwasher.

 20. Make sure you have your hot water heater tuned to the most energy-efficient setting.

-21. Use the Trim Financial Manager to find expenses you can cut from your household budget.
+21. Use Billshark to find expenses you can cut from your household budget.

-22. Consider refinancing your mortgage to get a lower interest rate.
+22. Consider refinancing your mortgage to get a lower interest rate and save money.

 23. Declutter your home to get rid of things you don’t need, then commit to not filling it back up with “stuff”.